LaboratoireMecaniqueLille/crappy/docs/source/concepts/choosing_custom_object_type.rst

 1. **Are you integrating a physical device?**

-   - For a camera that acquires images, write a :class:`~crappy.camera.Camera` object.
+   - For a camera that acquires images, write a :class:`~crappy.camera.meta_camera.camera.Camera` object.
-   - For a sensor, data-acquisition board, or general input/output device, write an :class:`~crappy.inout.InOut` object.
+   - For a sensor, data-acquisition board, or general input/output device, write an :class:`~crappy.inout.meta_inout.inout.InOut` object.
-   - For a motor, positioner, or other actuator that receives motion commands, write an :class:`~crappy.actuator.Actuator` object.
+   - For a motor, positioner, or other actuator that receives motion commands, write an :class:`~crappy.actuator.meta_actuator.actuator.Actuator` object.

 2. **Are you adding an image-acquisition or image-processing stage?**

-   - For a new composable stage, write a :class:`~crappy.blocks.vision.VisionBlock`.
+   - For a new composable stage, write a :class:`~crappy.blocks.vision.block.VisionBlock`.
    - Only when customizing the supported all-in-one Camera Block architecture, write a :class:`~crappy.blocks.camera_processes.CameraProcess`.
 This is an advanced customization path.

 3. **Are you defining one command segment for a Generator?**

-   Write a :class:`~crappy.blocks.generator_path.meta_path.Path`.
+   Write a :class:`~crappy.blocks.generator_path.meta_path.path.Path`.
 A Path calculates command values and decides when its segment is complete.
 It does not replace the Generator Block that runs the sequence.

 4. **Are you making a short transformation to each dictionary on one Link?**

-   Write a :class:`~crappy.modifier.Modifier`, or use a plain callable for a small script-specific transformation.
+   Write a :class:`~crappy.modifier.meta_modifier.modifier.Modifier`, or use a plain callable for a small script-specific transformation.
 A Modifier can rename, scale, filter, combine, or discard values without adding another Block.

 5. **Does the task need independent repeated work or its own setup and cleanup?**

-   Write a :class:`~crappy.blocks.Block`.
+   Write a :class:`~crappy.blocks.meta_block.block.Block`.
 This is the general base class for a new acquisition, control, communication, calculation, display, or recording task that does not fit a more specific type above.

 If a single proposed class appears to match several branches, separate its responsibilities where practical.
 For example, put a hardware protocol in an